raanthony/crud/README.md

 - Url for the table *user_profiles* will be http://your-site.com/user-profile
 - Url for the table *people* will be http://your-site.com/person

-## Customizing NVD CRUD Generator
+## Customizing IDB CRUD Generator

 ### Configuration File

-NVD CRUD generator publishes a configuration file `config/crud.php`.
+IDB CRUD generator publishes a configuration file `config/crud.php`.
 You can modify the default settings of the package here.
 The file is completely documented and hence self explanatory.

 ### Templates